 6. Utilize the Space Under the Bed

 A simple “DIY” solution for under-bed storage is rolling carts.
 An open-topped wooden box with a handle can be rolled out when it’s needed and safely stored away out of sight afterward.
 Just get some wood, wheels, and nails, and away you go.
-You can find step-by-step instructions here (2).

 You could even make dividers for your drawers.
 This video shows you an easy way to do it.